 The CTFS is designed to span an area of ~386 acres and have an average thickness of 190 ft (~58 m).
 The CTFS surface will be graded to match natural topography (~3% - 6%) which drains towards the southeast, encouraging runoff and reducing the presence of ponds forming on the surface.
 The clay tailings will be comprised of a silty sand to a silty clay material and will meet the criteria for a clay cap.
-Measured hydraulic conductivity range from 4.8 x 10-6 cm/s to $1.2 \times 10^{-7}$ cm/s (DBS&A, 2019, Newfields, 2019).
+Measured hydraulic conductivity range from 4.8 x 10^{-6} cm/s to 1.2×10^{-7} cm/s (DBS&A, 2019, Newfields, 2019).
 Therefore, the clay tailings themselves will function as a 190 ft thick low permeability cap which will impede infiltration and enhance the functionality of the store and release cover.
 Compaction drying, and stacking of clay tailings in the CTFS is anticipated to further reduce the hydraulic conductivity of materials.
 Due to the thickness and stacking of clay tailings, the material itself is not expected to develop desiccation cracks that might penetrate the full 190 ft profile.
-Composite salt/clay tailings (1.2 x 10-7 cm/s) owing to the hydraulic conductivity values for available clay tailings samples.
+Composite salt/clay tailings materials were tested to have even lower hydraulic conductivity values than unmixed clay tailings (1.2 x 10^{-7} cm/s) owing to the hydration of salts (Newfields, 2019).
+Table 1 summarizes the particle size distributions and hydraulic conductivity values for available clay tailings samples.
 Laboratory testing results are provided in Attachment A.